jdiamond/pointless/README.md

     });

 Pointless relies on Q for its promise implementation.
-If you need support for promises, be sure to include Q. If you never call `.eventually()`, you don't need to bother including Q.
+If you need support for promises, be sure to include Q (or install it in node_modules).
+If you never call `.eventually()`, you don't need to bother with Q.